 ML supports more timely decision-making by basing it on comprehensive content analysis.

-Supervised ML means a data analyst provides the input and desired output data.
+Supervised Machine learning means a data analyst provides the input and desired output data.

-Unsupervised ML means using information that is neither classified nor labeled and allowing the algorithm to act on that information without guidance.
+Unsupervised machine learning means using information that is neither classified nor labeled and allowing the algorithm to act on that information without guidance.
 Information that can be harvested by ML processes includes the use of:

 Websites, and more